 China says will respond if US insists on escalating trade tension

-China's foreign ministry said on Tuesday that the government would respond with firm resolve if the United States insists on escalating trade tensions.

-BEIJING: China's foreign ministry said on Tuesday that the government would respond with firm resolve if the United States insists on escalating trade tensions.
+BEIJING: China's foreign ministry said on Tuesday (Jun 11) that Hong Kong matters are purely a Chinese internal affair and China demands the United States stops interfering in Hong Kong's affairs.

-Ministry spokesman Geng Shuang made the comment at a daily news briefing in Beijing.
+Ministry spokesman Geng Shuang made the comments at a daily news briefing in Beijing.

-(Reporting by Michael Martina; Writing by Ben Blanchard; Editing by Simon Cameron-Moore)
+The United States said on Monday it was gravely concerned about proposed amendments to Hong Kong laws that would allow suspects to be extradited to mainland China and warned that such a move could jeopardise the special status Washington affords the Chinese-run territory.